 Luckily we have a fair amount of understanding about postpartum depression and there are amazing postpartum depression support groups, in hospital and out, aimed at helping moms understand their body.
-This post will focus on the signs and advice from a recent Nurse Dani interviewed with Eric Dykes, founder of The Emily Effect, and they discuss several postpartum topics including:
+This post will focus on the signs and advice from a recent Nurse Dani interviewed with Eric Dyches, founder of The Emily Effect, and they discuss several postpartum topics including:

 We’ve seen Letters of Light, right?
 Moms being able to share their stories online and feel liberated in sharing.